ims-systems-00/ims-kb/docs/updates.md

 #### Management Reviews
 - **NEW**: Schedule - You can now directly add Attendees during the review creation process
-- **NEW**: Schedule - You can now modify the interval a review takes place at
+- **NEW**: Schedule - You can now modify the interval between reviews
 - Schedule - Attendee selection has been simplified
 - KPI - Adjusted layout and styling to be more user-friendly